PaAC-IITR/DPSP/Timeline.md

 ### Key points to work on (*updated regularly*)
-1. Need to decide a platform to build the whole thing, and also need to decide a timeline.4
+1. Need to decide a platform to build the whole thing, and also need to decide a timeline.
 2. Second years for time being can work on:
    * Euler differential equation solving using python or something with plotting graphs.
    * Rungen-kutta 2 and 4 methods for solving single differential and higher differential equations.